TBL-UIUC/Equine-GRF-EstimationTools/README.md

 ## References and Citations

-If you use this code for research that results in publications, please cite our original article listed above.
+If you use this code for research that results in publications, please cite our original article.

 You can use the following BibTeX entry